github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-python.rst

 -  **Syntactic** - classes that represent entities in the Python source code.
 -  **Control flow** - classes that represent entities from the control flow graphs.
 -  **Type inference** - classes that represent the inferred values and types of entities in the Python source code.
--  **Taint tracking** - classes that represent the source, sinks and kinds of taint used to implement taint-tracking queries.

 Syntactic classes
 -----------------